Chicken Dance

 The Chicken Dance is a well-known drinking and dancing song at American Oktoberfest events.
-It is also a popular dance at weddings, particularly in the regions of Texas that were settled by German and Czech immigrants, and who retain a strong love of polka music.
+It is also a popular dance at weddings, particularly in whose culture includes polka music.
 Over 140 versions have been recorded worldwide, including some that were released by Walt Disney Records, together making an estimated 40,000,000 records or more pressed.

 Composer credits and publishing rights

 The original name of the song was "Der Ententanz" (The Duck Dance), composed by the Swiss accordionist Werner Thomas in 1957.
 He played it in restaurants and hotels from the 1950s through the 1960s.

 During one of Thomas' performances, the Belgian music producer Louis van Rymenant heard the song.
 Van Rymenant had some lyrics created and in 1970 released it to the public through his publishing company Intervox Music (later co-publishing with his other company Eurovox Music) without much success.
 It first became a world-wide hit from 1980 through 1982, and was recorded in many countries.

 On some recorded releases of the music Werner Thomas is listed as the sole composer, while on others other composers are listed, e.g., as "Thomas/Rendall/Hoes."
-The name Renell refers to Van Rymenant, who was listed as co-author under the pen name of Terry Rendall.
+The name Rendall refers to Van Rymenant, who was listed as co-author under the pen name of Terry Rendall.
 The name Hoes refers to the Dutch singer/producer Johnny Hoes, who re-arranged the song for the Electronicas recording (which was released on Hoes' own record label, Telstar Records).

 Eurovox Music now manages the publishing rights worldwide, except for the US (September Music), UK (Valentine Music) and the Netherlands (Benelux Music), sub-publishers.